Section 504 of the Rehabilitation Act: Summary of the Section

 Reasonable Accommodation means an employer is required to take reasonable steps to accommodate [one's] disability unless it would cause the employer undue hardship.

 That is, Qualified Individuals with Disabilities must be able to perform the job duties associated with the job for which they would be hired.
 The United States Department of Labor also indicates that "Small Providers" do not have to make "significant structural alterations to their existing facilities" to accommodate individuals with disabilities.

 The ADA Americans with Disabilities Act of 1990 seems to pick up where the Rehabilitation Act left off.
 Borrowing from the §504 definition of disabled person, and using the familiar three-pronged approach to eligibility (has a physical or mental impairment, a record of an impairment, or is regarded as having an impairment), the ADA applied those standards to most private sector businesses, and sought to eliminate barriers to disabled access in buildings, transportation, and communication.
 To a large degree, the passage of the ADA supplants the employment provisions of §504, reinforces the accessibility requirements of §504 with more specific regulations".

 Implications

 Section 504 covers "any program or activity receiving federal financial assistance."
 If an organization receives federal support of any kind, even if the organization is not a federal or state organization, the organization must comply with Section 504.
-For example, airports in the United States can be at least partially funded by grants from federal and state governments, thus must be compliant.
-In many communities, public libraries receive federal financial assistance, directly or indirectly, so they must comply as well.
-Airports and public libraries became accessible according to Section 504 stipulation within a few years of the implementation of Section 504.
+For example, airports in the United States can be at least partially funded by grants from federal and state governments; thus, they must comply.
+In many communities, public libraries receive federal financial assistance directly or indirectly, so they must comply as well.
+Airports and public libraries became accessible according to the Section 504 stipulation within a few years of the implementation of Section 504.